 Chief Justice Roberts is ignoring the entire turbulent history of the judicial branch by claiming that judges do not allow political thought to color their opinions.
 One of his own associate justices, Ruth Bader Ginsburg, has publicly expressed her political views.
 She has been an outspoken critic of Trump, even bemoaning the idea that he had “gotten away with” not releasing his tax returns.
 Since there is no law that compels a president or presidential candidate to turn over their personal tax records, this is a prime example of a judge – a Supreme Court justice, no less – ignoring legal fact to opine on political affairs.
 Perhaps it is not surprising that Roberts fails to notice the politicization of courts when he does not recognize partisanship in his own chamber.

 “I’ll tell you what,” the president told the press after the 9th Circuit decision on his asylum order, “it’s not going to happen like this anymore.”
 American presidents have long struggled with the political balance of the judicial branch.
 Trump’s ongoing war of words with Roberts and his ire at the decisions of federal judges is nothing new.
 Like so many previous presidents, Trump will attempt to bend the judicial branch in favor of his agenda by appointing federal judges he believes will favor his way of doing things – and why shouldn’t he?
 In the late 1970s, Jimmy Carter and his Democratic Congress expanded the 9th Circuit and loaded it with left-leaning judges.
-Before Trump leaves the White House, he will likely have redressed that balance, one way or another.We value your comments!
-Please weigh in on our comment section below.
+Before Trump leaves the White House, he will likely have redressed that balance, one way or another.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com